 Right ok, Fair Warning Now: This book made me cry and I mean actually, properly, ugly cry, happy, sad the whole mix.
 I read it in a day and had to stop a few times from not being able to see through the tears.
 Its predominately about, love, life, family but I cant say much more without spoilers.

 <3 ‘The Shadow Hour’ by Kate Riordan <3

-Harriet moves to Fenix house as the new governess after it experiences a tragedy.
-Fifty years later her grand-daughter Grace has lived with her Grandmother’s stories throughout her childhood and becomes the new governess of the household, but its now unlike the stoires her Grandmother once told her.
+Harriet moves to Fenix House as the new governess after they experience a tragedy.
+Fifty years later her grand-daughter Grace has lived with her Grandmother’s stories throughout her childhood and becomes the new governess of that same Household, but its now unlike the stories her Grandmother once told her.
 The tag line is as follows “It was in the shadow hours of deepest night that this tapestry of lies fell to rags.”